hbrennhaeuser/homeassistant_integration_ntfy/readme.md

 ### HACS

-Add this repository as a custom repository in hacs (category: integration).
+Add this repository as a custom repository in HACS (category: integration).
-When the custom repository is added you can search for and install this integration.
+Once the custom repository is added you can search for and install this integration.

-Make sure to restart Homeassistant after the installation.
+Make sure to restart Home Assistant after the installation.

 ### Manual

-Copy custom_components/ntfy to config/custom_components/ntfy.
+Copy `custom_components/ntfy` to `config/custom_components/ntfy`.

-Make sure to restart Homeassistant after the installation.
+Make sure to restart Home Assistant after the installation.

 ## Configuration

-Define a new ntfy notification-service in configuration.yaml:
+Define a new ntfy notification service in `configuration.yaml`:

 Example: